Quick Tips for Pinterest Success

 10. Use a hover pin-it plugin on your blog.

 The easier you can make things for people, the better.
 I’ve used the Hover Pin-It plug-in in the past, which is easy to install and has worked great for me.
 It simply creates a small pin-it button that appears when readers hover their mouse over an image on your site.
 Readers can click the button to easily pin any image from your blog.
-I use Social Warfare now though since they have a hover butter as part of their social sharing plug-in.
+I use Social Pug now since they have a hover butter as part of their social sharing plug-in.

 11. Verify your URL.